 All concerns about children suspected to be at risk of or involved in county lines will be reported to the DSL as with any other safeguarding concern.
 The DSL will respond to the report by consulting Children's Social Care in order to establish whether a referral is required.
-The Home Office has released guidance: County lines: criminal exploitation of children and vulnerable adults
+The Home Office and the Children's Society published guidance: